MaxwellJia/rental_app/items/report.md

 **Design Patterns:**

 - **Adapter Design Pattern:** The code implements the Adapter design pattern, which is a structural pattern commonly used in Android development for efficiently binding data to UI components.
 It allows the RecyclerView to work with the data source (`houseList`) and efficiently populate the UI views.(https://gitlab.cecs.anu.edu.au/u7630421/ga-23s2/-/blob/main/Forum/app/src/main/java/com/example/forum/HouseAdapter.java)
+- **Singleton Pattern:** Only a single instance of AVLTreeFactory is created.
+- **State Pattern:** Two states for login status of users, 0 for offline and 1 for online
+- **Iterator Pattern:** With the help of stack, traverse the AVL tree by hasNest() and next()
+- **Observer Pattern:** Once the FBDB changes, all users with a listener will be notified and reload the front page automatically

 **Technical Decisions:**